mozilla-conduit/review/README.md

 ```

 To patch a stack ending with the revision `D123` run `moz-phab patch D123`.
-Diffs will be downloaded from the Phabricator and applied using the underlying
+Diffs will be downloaded from Phabricator and applied using the underlying
 VCS (`import` for Mercurial or `apply` for Git).
 A commit for each revision will
 be created in a new bookmark (Mercurial) or branch (Git).